JuliusMuschaweck/TM25RaySetTools/README.md

 my best to write it in portable way, using only C++ constructs from the C++11 standard.
 I'm planning to test it on a Linux/gcc platform as well, and to add more features.

+If you're interested in the InterpolateRaySet project I'll present at DGaO in June, build it with Visual Studio 2017, and set the command line parameters to the file name of the configuration file, InterpolateRaySetTest.cfg.

 As always, I'm looking forward to your feedback.
 Please use the standard GitHub workflow, adding issues, and pull requests if you'd like to provide your own additions / bug fixes.